The Collapsing Rate of the K\"ahler-Ricci Flow with Regular Infinite Time Singularity: Introduction

 The second-named author would like to thank Gang Tian for introducing him into this interesting research area and constant support.
 He also like to thank the School of Mathematics and Statistics at Sydney University for providing the great research environment.

-Both authors would like to thank Valentino Tosatti especially for suggesting the use of arguments developed in \cite{GTZ11} which contributes to a great part of the extension (Section 5) from an earlier version of this work.
+Both authors would like to thank Valentino Tosatti especially for suggesting the use of arguments developed in \cite{GTZ11} which contributes to a great part of Section 5, and also for his insightful comments on Section 6 in our previous draft.
+They also thank the referee for the careful check and suggestions.